-- Heredity: The autoimmune problems could pass on to a child from her parents.
+- Heredity: The autoimmune problems could pass on to a child from parents.
 Also, if a woman is carrying an autoimmune disorder when she is pregnant, she could pass on the antibodies to the child in the womb.
-In such cases, the symptoms may disappear in a few months.
+In such cases, the symptoms may disappear in a few months (16).

-- Environmental factors: The disorders generally remain dormant until some external elements, such as sunlight, virus, a drug, or radiation trigger them.
-For instance, a virus can enter the body and alter the cells, which could make the immune system attack the body.
+- Environmental factors: The disorders generally remain dormant until some external elements, such as sunlight, virus, a drug, radiation, diet high in fat, sugar might trigger them.
+For instance, a virus can enter the body and alter the cells, which could make the immune system attack the body (19).

-Studies are still ongoing to identify the genes that cause pediatric immune disorders, and the environmental and hormonal factors influencing them.
+Note: Studies are still ongoing to identify the genes that cause pediatric immune disorders, environmental and hormonal factors influencing them.

-The signs are many and varied because the diseases target not one but several organs.
 There are no specific symptoms that can be associated with these disorders.
-However, the most prevalent signs are:
+Most of the time, symptoms depend on the organs involved.
+However, the most prevalent symptoms and signs are:

 - Infection and inflammation of internal organs